reserve-protocol/rsv-v2/design-docs/spec.md

     - `addr` is a contract, and satisfies the ERC-20 interface for `balanceOf`, `transfer`, `allowance`, and `transferFrom`.

 - The sum of weights in `Manager.weights` is 1.
-    - [TODO: Do we want to require this?
-Enforce it in code, or just by owner-controlled policy?
-Or perhaps require that the owner correctly provides the current sum of weights when rebalancing, to ensure that the owner is not expecting it to be 1 and being wrong.?]
+    - Note that this cannot easily be required in the contracts themselves, as we want the contracts to generalize to cases where prices are unknown.
+However, we can build a `check-proposal` off-chain script to check the sum-of-weights, and ensure that our proposal-acceptance playbook entry requires it to pass.

 ## Auth